scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 4:07
 And how should you respond to alerts?
 4:09
-Let's take a look.
+Let’s take a look.
 4:12
-Let's again return to the monitoring chapter of the "SRE" 4:14 book.
+Let’s again return to the monitoring chapter of the “SRE” 4:14 book.
 4:15